saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 *  Analyze and plan test suites, learning how to balance the size and maintainability (ability to check failed tests) against the amount of features you want to test, as well as the level of abstraction you want to use to make modular objects to use in your test suite

+* Learn about different types of tests, as well as the appropriate use case and strategy for planning test types

 * Learn about the different categories and types of tests.
 Understand which types of functional tests one uses Selenium for and how the different types and categories of tests are related

-*   Learn about Root Level Hooks that handle the universal methods `------- `and `------- `that all tests use, and that you can separate the common functionality that all test use with these methods in a separate file (such as`-------`) to be used with each test.
+*   Learn about `@pytest.fixtures` that handle the universal methods `driver()` to set up tests and `quit()` to tear down tests, that all tests use, and that you can separate the common functionality that all test use with these methods in a separate file (such as`conftest.py`) the can be imported for each test class

-*   Understand how to create a file that configures a test environment, and how it is used with a `-------  `from a file such as`-------` to create a template that each test is built off of.
+*   Understand how to create a file that configures a test environment, and how it is used with `parser.addoption` methods to either set a default test environment, or set the variables created in config at runtime

 *   Identify and fix problems in test suites such as poor locators, silent failures, and too much functionality in a single class

 *   Choose and separate imperative language into separate objects and pages, and use the simplified commands created in that class with other tests to write code that is easier to read, maintain, and declarative in nature

-*   Create a_ Driver Factory _that creates all of the `------- ` and` ------- `functionality each test uses
-*   Create a `-------` file that uses the _Driver Factory_ and works to set up each test, allowing tests to use the _Driver Factory _and a config file that specifies where and on which environment tests are run
-*   Set up a `-------` variable in `-------` that points to the app you are running tests on in the BasePage, and remove hard-coded URLs from other page objects, allowing you to specify just a sub-domain from page objects
+*   Set up a `baseurl` variable in `config.py` that points to the app you are running tests on in the BasePage, and remove hard-coded URLs from other page objects, allowing you to specify just a sub-domain from page objects

+*   Create a Sauce Labs accound, and environment variables for your Sauce Labs Credentials

-*   Update your Sauce Labs credentials on your machine, then add functionality in your config file, using the sauce object in `-------`, to run your tests on Sauce Labs with the `--------------`.
+* Update the `conftest.py` object to allow you to switch between running tests on your local machine, or on Sauce Labs virtual machines

 <!-- ------------------------ -->
 ## 4.02 Types of Tests